onflow/docs/docs/cadence/language/access-control.md

 ```

 creates two entitlements called `E` and `F`.
+Entitlements can be imported from other contracts and used the same way as other types.
-If using entitlements defined in another contract, the same qualified name syntax as regular is used:
+If using entitlements defined in another contract, the same qualified name syntax is used as for other types:

 ```cadence
 contract C {